raulriera/Localizer/Readme.txt

 =============

 - Changes to the documentation.
-- Compatibility with Wheels 0.9.1.
+- Compability with Wheels 0.9.1.

 CHANGES 0.0.2:
 =============